galaxyproject/galaxy-hub/content/blog/2022-07-13-Galaxy-Wellbeing-Blog-4/index.md

 ## What can you do?

 * Take walks or engage in outdoor activities.
-* Meet or talk with family or friends
+* Meet or talk with family or friends.
 * Join community programs
 * Engage in activities that increase social interaction